SEI-R-2-22/u2_lesson_conditional_rendering/README.md

 ### Setup
 In React, you can create distinct components that encapsulate behavior you need.
 Then, you can render only some of them, depending on the state of your application.

 Conditional rendering in React works the same way conditions work in JavaScript.
-Use JavaScript operators like `if` or the conditional operator to create elements representing the current state, and let React update the UI to match them.
+Use JavaScript operators like `if` or `?` to create elements representing the current state, and let React update the UI to match them.

 We'll start by adding two components into our `components` directory: